paketo-buildpacks/rfcs/text/php/0002-buildpack-yml-to-env-var.md

 ```

 ### Configuration Removal
-The following structure in `buildpack.yml` will not be receiving an environment
+The following structure in `buildpack.yml` will not be receiving a buildpack
-variable configuration option:
+specific environment variable configuration option:
 ```yaml
 composer:
   json_path: composer